kenchangh/shelldon/README.md

 Why can't we just write `subprocess.call('git add --all')`?

+This script is used in the [Git.py](https://github.com/maverick97/git.py) project for parsing git commands.

 Installation<a name='install'></a>
 ----------------------------------
 Just install the Raw shelldon.py.
 Then, add it to your Python Path, like this: